replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 We'll start by exploring how to solve an application problem in *[[ Instruqt-Var key="APP_SLUG" hostname="cloud-client" ]]/[[ Instruqt-Var key="CHANNEL" hostname="cloud-client" ]]*.

+you should now have `kubectl` access to your cluster in the Workstation tab

 💡 Hints
 =================